OODemi52/slackUpload/README.md

 ### Uploading Flies
 3. Select a directory using the "Choose File" input field.
 4. Choose the target Slack channel from the dropdown menu.
-6. Click the "Upload" button to upload the file to Slack.
+6. Click the "Upload" button to upload the images to Slack.
 7. Check the console logs for the upload status.

 ## Current Roadblocks